adrak-sleeps/Crop-Disease-Detection-using-Drone/README.md

 To modify this accuracy, we tried to deblur the images using the SelfDeblur model.
 ResNet-9 gave a validation accuracy of 64.24% after deblurring.

+We tried to run our model on PlantDoc dataset and it did not perform well.
+We tried to synthesise some realistic images using a GAN and got a validation accuracy of 25%.

+We aim to further improve these accuracies.

 ## How to run the CNN/VGG-19/ResNet file?

-1. Open the "Crop Disease Detection using __ " file in Google Colab.
+1. Download and open the "Crop Disease Detection using __ " file in Google Colab.
 2. Run all cells.
 3. On prompt to upload files, upload the kaggle.json file provided above.

-We tried to run our model on PlantDoc dataset and it did not perform well.
-We tried to synthesise some realistic images using a GAN and got a validation accuracy of 25%.

-We aim to further improve these accuracies.
+4. Rest of the cells will run sequentially and provide output in approx 30-45 mins.